nperezcaro/netquest_data_engineer/README.md

 ```

 ## CI Pipeline
-The repository contains a CI Pipeline that will execute the test and fail under a 85% coverage.
+The repository contains a CI Pipeline that will execute the tests and fail under a 85% coverage, is needed that it succeed in order to merge PRs into main.